 In 1994, a group of 17 public research universities joined together, forming an association to represent their interests to the UK government.
 This association became known as the Russell Group, as its first meeting took place at the Hotel Russell in London’s Russell Square.

-Owing to the prestige and reputations of its members, the Russell Group has become a sign of excellence in higher education.
+Owing to the prestige and reputations of its members, the group has become a sign of excellence in higher education.
 Many of the UK’s top universities, across England, Wales, Scotland and Northern Ireland, are members of the group, which now consists of 24 institutions.

-In this way, the UK’s Russell Group is similar to the Ivy League in the USA, which is made up of some of America’s top universities.
+In this way, it is similar to the Ivy League in the USA, which is made up of some of America’s top universities.

 Apart from being a symbol of academic prestige, the Russell Group has a set of stated objectives.
 These include being leaders of research within the UK, attracting the best staff and students, and encouraging collaboration between members.